synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Scraper is now integrated at the correct pipeline position (Step 6, before layer writing), allowing examples to be discovered and registered with canonical component entities during layer asset processing (Step 7).
 - Examples layer files are now generated and written to `data/layers/examples/{kind}/{entity.id}.md` when the scraper runs.
 - Default `pnpm build` remains fast (no Playwright, no Storybook serve); full examples generation only happens with explicit `build:all`.
+- **Storybook sync hardening — partial:**
+  - ✅ `pruneStaleArtifacts()` in `write.ts` prunes stale `.md` files not present in the current scrape set on successful runs.
+  - ✅ `write.ts` throws if content is empty (`Refusing to write empty storybook artifact`), preventing blank replacements.
+  - ❌ **Gap remaining:** Step 6 in `build.ts` only issues a `warn` on scrape failure and continues the pipeline.
+It should abort (or be configurable to abort) to prevent a successful `build:all` run that silently drops all examples.

 ### Previous Hardening and Config Work
 - Clustering config was generated from Storybook tags and expanded with concrete group files under `config/clustering/components-by-tag/`.